China urges U.S. away from 'brink' as Trump picks trade weapons

 On Friday, Trump gave Canada, Mexico, Argentina, Australia, Brazil and South Korea and the European Union temporary exemptions.
 China was not exempted even though it was a far smaller supplier than Canada or South Korea.

 Also omitted from the exemption list was U.S. ally Japan, though a government spokesman said Tokyo would press to be included.
-And Finance Minister Taro Aso expressed empathy with Washington regarding the importance of protecting intellectual property.
+And Finance Minister Taro Aso expressed empathy with Washington over protecting intellectual property.

 China’s retaliation against the U.S. tariffs on steel and aluminum appeared restrained.

-Targeting $3 billion of U.S. imports, China has drawn a list of 128 U.S. products that could be hit with tariffs if the two countries are unable to reach an agreement on trade issues, the ministry said.
+China has drawn a list of 128 U.S. products that could be hit with tariffs if the two countries are unable to reach an agreement on trade issues, the ministry said.

-The commerce ministry said China was considering implementing measures in two stages: first the 15 percent tariff on 120 products including steel pipes, dried fruit and wine worth $977 million, and later, the higher 25 percent tariff on $1.99 billion of pork and recycled aluminum.
+Without giving a timeframe, the commerce ministry said China was considering implementing measures in two stages: first a 15 percent tariff on 120 products including steel pipes, dried fruit and wine worth $977 million, and later, a 25 percent tariff on $1.99 billion of pork and recycled aluminum.

-U.S. wine exports to China last year were $79 million, according to data from the U.S. Wine Institute, which represents Californian wine makers.
+U.S. wine exports to China last year were $79 million, according to the U.S. Wine Institute, which represents Californian wine makers.

-The fruit growers of California, Florida, Michigan and Washington all stood to lose as China’s list also included close to 80 fruit and nut products.
-U.S. exports of fruits, frozen juices and nuts to China amounted to $669 million last year, and it was the top supplier of apples, cherries, walnuts and almonds.
+Fruit growers in California, Florida, Michigan and Washington all stood to lose as China’s list also included close to 80 fruit and nut products.
+The U.S. exported $669 million of fruit, frozen juice and nuts to China last year, and it was the top supplier of apples, cherries, walnuts and almonds.

 “With the restrained response, China hopes Trump can realize his errors and mend his ways,” said Xu Hongcai, deputy chief economist at the China Centre for International Economic Exchanges, a Beijing think tank.

-Additional reporting by Wang Jing, Lusha Zhang, John Ruwitch, Elias Glenn, Dominique Patton, Josephine Mason, Meng Meng and Tom Daly; Editing By Simon Cameron-Moore
+Additional reporting by John Ruwitch, Elias Glenn, Dominique Patton, Josephine Mason, Ben Blanchard, Christian Shepherd, Meng Meng, Tom Daly, Wang Jing and Lusha Zhang; Editing By Simon Cameron-Moore